glowkeeper/Enervator/docs/paper/enervator.md

 ## Administering Enervator

-The author has developed an application called Eneradmin, which is a proof of concept to demonstrate administering Enervator.
-It is called  and its function is described, below.
-Figure 4 shows that it is responsible for managing the supply of EOR, as well as setting the token's value parameters and the sovereign currency US Dollar exchange rates.
+The author has developed an application called Eneradmin [^611], which is a proof of concept to demonstrate administering Enervator.
+Eneradmin is a web-based application written in the Javascript framework React [^611].
+It depends on the web browser extension MetaMask [^612], which is cryptocurrency wallet software that manages Ethereum accounts and thereby, allows users to sign and pay for smart contract transactions created by Ethereum applications.

+Figure 4 shows that Eneradmin is responsible for managing the supply of EOR, as well as setting the token's value parameters and the sovereign currency US Dollar exchange rates.
 Enerchanger, the DSR artefact described later, is responsible for converting those exchange rates into their equivalent EOR value.

 ![Figure 4:  Use Case Diagram for Eneradmin](images/eneradminUseCaseDiagram.png)

-At the time of writing, Eneradmin is a web-based application written in the Javascript framework React [^611].
-It depends on the web browser extension MetaMask [^612], which is cryptocurrency wallet software that manages Ethereum accounts and thereby, allows users to sign and pay for smart contract transactions created by Ethereum applications.

-The scenario described below models the value mechanisms described above.
+The scenario described below models the values described above.
 Figure 5 shows that, at creation, EOR's total supply was 7,727,623,693 tokens, matching the global population for September 2019.
 It was initialised with a constant per MWh price of US$98.16, and TPES was set at 162,494,360,000 MWh.
 Per capita energy was set to 22.36 MWh.
-That results in the value of a single EOR at US$4.39 (the unitValue figure in Figure 3):
+That results in the value of a single EOR at US$4.39:

 ![Figure 5: The initial value of EOR](images/eneradminSetup.png)

-Next, Figure 6 shows the user of Eneradmin signing the transaction that changes EOR's setting for global per capita energy consumption to 30 MWh.
+Next, Figure 6 shows  shows the author using MetaMask, via Eneradmin, to sign the transaction that changes EOR's setting for global per capita energy consumption to 30 MWh.

 ![Figure 6: Setting per capita energy consumption at 30 MWh](images/eneradminSetPCE.png)